idsla/Scarlet-PETs/swift-pets-dev/centralized_solution/README.md

  ## Overview

 The centralized solution is based on [XGBoost Model]([XGBoost Documentation — xgboost 1.7.5 documentation](https://xgboost.readthedocs.io/en/stable/)).
-We join the account level data with transaction level data, and then compute features that will be used to build the gradient boosting tree model.
-To preserve the privacy, we rely on Differential Privacy to add noise to sensitive features so that the privacy can be preserved.
+We join the account-level data with transaction-level data, and then compute features that will be used to build the gradient boosting tree model.
+To preserve privacy, we rely on Differential Privacy to add noise to sensitive features so that privacy can be preserved.

 ## Run Program